-Back in those early days, they used a specific transmitter for the tests.
-It could be controlled to eliminate many of the variables to make testing more efficient.
-At that time, the rig used was an Icom IC-706 with output set to 50 watts.
+Back in those early days, they provided an iCom IC-706 transmitter for the tests, thus eliminating many of the variables to make testing more efficient.
+Its output was set to 50 watts.
 Contestants positioned their antennas over a marker at a calibrated distance from the receiving station.
 The transmitter was hooked up to the antenna and the testing began.
-(This information was obtained from the Centurion, Volume 2002, Issue 4).
+(This information was obtained from The Centurion, Volume 2002, Issue 4).

-Through the years, different measuring techniques and competition procedures have evolved.
-We continue to seek new ways to skin that cat.
+Through the years, different measuring techniques and competition procedures have evolved, and we continue to seek new ways to skin that cat.
+Tom's method tested just the antenna, hence the moniker "Mobile Antenna Shootout."
+The modern shootout tests all components involved in the mobile system, including transceiver, feedlines, SWR, connectors, tuners, and antenna.
 Such is the nature of ham radio: continual experimentation and striving to use updated equipment and processes represents a learning experience for all involved.
-In recent Shootouts, contestants have used their own transmitters, with power output calibrated by a volunteer-operated wattmeter (if someone remembers to bring it).
+In recent Shootouts, contestants have used their own transmitters, with power output calibrated by a volunteer-operated wattmeter.

-As the Mobile Shootout evolved, we sometimes begged or borrowed expensive spectrum analyzers or service monitors to measure received signals in the far field.
-Those devices cost well into five figures - we could easily bankrupt the Club if we were to buy one.
-Accurate RF watt meters are also essential to ensure a level playing field so contestants' transmitters can be adjusted to present a consistent output to the antenna.
-Many of us have the affordable equipment needed to make the power measurement.
+As the Mobile Shootout progressed, we sometimes begged or borrowed expensive spectrum analyzers or service monitors to measure received signals in the far field.
+Those devices cost well into five- and even six-figures - we could easily bankrupt the Club if we were to buy one.
+Measurement equipment has always been a significant hurdle.

+In our measurement scenario, RF wattmeters are also essential to ensure a level playing field so contestants' transmitters can be adjusted to present a consistent output to the antenna.
+Many of us have the affordable equipment needed to make the power measurement, rendering that aspect of testing less of a hurdle.